mpeterv/argparse/README.md

 #### Adding elements to commands

-The Command class is subclass of the Parser class, so all the Parser's methods for adding elements work on commands, too.
+The Command class is a subclass of the Parser class, so all the Parser's methods for adding elements work on commands, too.

 ```lua
 local install = parser:command "install"